How to Import Data in Excel?

 Step 6: It will import the data from the text file to the A1 cell in Excel.

 Things to Remember

-- If you want the data in the current worksheet then you need to select the desired cell or else if need data in new worksheet then you need to choose the new worksheet as the option.
+- If you want the data in the current worksheet, then you need to select the desired cell, or else if you need data in a new worksheet, then you need to choose the new worksheet as the option.

-- In TEXT file we need to separate the column by identifying the common column separators.
+- In the TEXT file, we need to separate the column by identifying the common column separators.